HRH Princess Haya Gives Keynote at The Global Crisis of Obesity Summit in Dubai

 In addition to providing better facilities to encourage an active lifestyle, such as bicycle tracks, sports facilities and leisure parks, we need to work together with the food and drink industry to make healthy food readily available at affordable prices.
 This is unlikely to be achieved by legislation alone, but more with partnerships between the food and drink industry, healthcare professionals, media companies and governments.

 And speaking of the food and drink industry, we cannot continue to ignore the correlation between the availability of fast food and the rise in obesity.
-Perhaps we need to call on the food and drink industry to take some responsibility for the problem and really look at what they offer?
+Perhaps we need to call on the food and drink industry to take some responsibility for the problem and look at what they offer?

 The UAE is proud to bring all of you together to identify the challenges and seize the opportunity to achieve the United Nations goal of halting the increase in obesity by 2025.
 We are keen to assert a leadership role in raising awareness and education at all levels.
-We must drive the most proactive and effective approaches towards obesity and diabetes mitigation and management with the ultimate aim to affect real behavioral change.
-We can then improve the health outcomes of millions of people in future.
+We must drive the most proactive and effective approaches towards obesity and diabetes mitigation and management with the ultimate aim to affect real behavioural change.
+We can then improve the health outcomes of millions of people in the future.

 In Victorian times, your forefathers worried about diphtheria and polio, which have now been conquered.
 Today, we have obesity and obesity-related diseases to deal with.
 So, please be brave in your thinking and exploring, and courageous in the humanity you bring to the table.
 This problem needs radical and fast action, and it starts with you, and with your willingness to understand just how complex it is.